by Lovina 🐕🦺

 Orion stepped between her and the bear.

 Bright light blinded her.
-When it was gone so was Orion.
-The bear, however, was still there, shaking its massive head in confusion and anger.
+When the light vanished so did Orion.
+The bear, however, still stod there, shaking its massive head in confusion and anger.
 Quickly, she reloaded and sent the beast to its new home.

 Upset, she sat on the ground, as tears rolled down her face, staring at the slingshot in her hands.
 A small whimper caught her attention.
 Phonos was still alive...barely.
 Crouching over the dog she could see that his wounds were extensive, she could not save him.
 Knowing what she had to do, she ran for her supplies pouch.